trinhngocthuyen/trinhngocthuyen.github.io/_posts/tech/2018-06-01-swift-the-downsides-of-lazy-var-part-2.md

 }
 ```

 To make this code work, we have to explicitly declare `getter` of `alias` as `mutating`.
-But personally, I would rather not make an object mutable just in order to access a specicic property.
+But personally, I would rather not make an object mutable just in order to access a specific property.

 ```swift
 struct Person {